envimate/message-mate/README.md

 ```
 It does not define any methods.
 An Action is only a container for necessary data.
 All
 the logic about executing the Action is done by the respective `ActionHandler`.
 For
-every custom Action, there must be an ActionHandler specifically written for this Action:
+every custom Action, there must be an `ActionHandler` specifically written for this Action:

 ```java
 public interface ActionHandler<T extends Action<R>, R> {
     void handle(T action, ProcessingContext<R> processingContext);
 }
 ```
-The ActionHandler defines two generic parameter: `R` is the generic given by the
+The `ActionHandler` interface defines two generic parameter: `R` is the generic given by the
 Action.
 Normally it is inherited by the type of the Channel. `T` corresponds the Action
 for which the ActionHandler is written.
 The `handle` method is called whenever a message
 with the Action has reached the end of the Channel.
 The following example implements a logging Action.